Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China

 \item Type-\Rmnum{4}: Most of these stations have small importance indices and do not have distinct peaks, which may be related to the topological structure of the station and constant travel demand.

 \end{itemize}

-Spatially, the four types of stations are marked in the Beijing URT line map, as shown in Figure \ref{fig:f5part}.
+The four types of stations are marked in the Beijing URT line map, as shown in Figure \ref{fig:f5part}.
 The spatial distribution characteristics and potential factors can be summarized from Figure \ref{fig:f5part} as follows. \begin{itemize} \item Type-\Rmnum{1}.
-The number of Type-\Rmnum{1}\ stations is the largest, mainly distributed on the circle line of the central area and connected branch lines in the outer areas of the city, and most of them are nontransfer stations represented by small solid black circles (see Figure \ref{fig:f5.sub1}).
+The number of Type-\Rmnum{1}\ stations is the largest.
+In general, they spatially distribute on the circle line of the central area and connect branch lines in the outer areas of the city, and most of them are nontransfer stations represented by small solid black circles (see Figure \ref{fig:f5.sub1}).
 Those nontransfer stations are more affected by passenger flow than topology, and their importance changes significantly, especially in the morning and evening peaks.

 \item Type-\Rmnum{2}.
 Stations have a major relationship with surrounding land types, many of which are near tourist attractions, airports and railway stations, as shown in Figure \ref{fig:f5.sub2}.
-Stations include both transfer and nontransfer stations, which represent different topological characteristics such as degree and betweenness.
-However, every station has a high importance index at midday, which may be associated with high travel demands at a certain period.
+Stations include both transfer and nontransfer stations, which have different topological characteristics such as degree and betweenness.
+However, every station has a high importance index at midday, which may be associated with the fact that such type of stations are usually with high travel demands at midday.

 \item Type-\Rmnum{3}.
-Stations are distributed mainly in the peripheral exurbs, many of which are concentrated at the end of branch lines.
-Therefore, passengers who have longer commuting distances from the suburbs to the city center usually start off from the origin station earlier.
+Stations mainly distribute in the peripheral exurbs, many of which are concentrated at the end of branch lines.
+Therefore, passengers who have longer commuting distances from the suburbs to the city center usually start off from the station earlier.

 \item Type-\Rmnum{4}.
 Stations consist mainly of transfer stations and surrounding stations, with a few distributed at the end of branch lines.
 They usually have a steady flow of passengers (staying high or low).
 Importance is influenced by both topology and passenger flow.